mbrow234/grumble/README.md

 Put robust endpoints in each controller to allow for fine control over data Create some sort of front end app - Angular or React, either with Typescript Put some security and Auth in to endpoints.
 Authorized users.
-Create services for pet watching, pet walking, pet hospital finder/reviews.
+Create services for petDto watching, petDto walking, petDto hospital finder/reviews.
-Create ability for user to have profile for offering services like sitting, watching or training.
+Create ability for userDto to have profile for offering services like sitting, watching or training.
 Users are verified and registered to be able to offer such.
 What makes someone real and trustworthy?